ScottLogic/blog/_posts/2023-12-23-neural-net-basics.md

 $$ y = \sum^n_{i=1}w_{i}x_{i}+b $$

-* $w$ is the weight
+* $$ w $$ is the weight
-* $x$ is the input
+* $$ x $$ is the input
-* $b$ is the bias
+* $$ b $$ is the bias
-* $n$ is the number of inputs
+* $$ n $$ is the number of inputs

 ![png]({{ site.github.url }}/lvincent/assets/nn_basics/neuron.png)

 ## Why is an activation function important?
-A neuron, with a single input, is a linear function, $y = ax+b$, and as such can only form simple decision boundaries.
+A neuron, with a single input, is a linear function, $$ y = ax+b $$, and as such can only form simple decision boundaries.
 An increase in the number of inputs and neurons in the neural network will still result in a linear function.
 This is because multiple combined linear functions always results in a linear function.

 To resolve this issue, and allow the network to find complex decision boundaries, one that wiggles around separating multiple classes, we need to use activation functions, they add non-linearity.

 In the following graphs you can see examples of this, the dashed lines represent a neuron with a single weighted input, with the solid red line representing the sum of the three.
 See how in the first graph the red line is still a linear function.
-Mathematically this is because $(4x + 2) + (-3x - 4) + (-2x + 1)$ simplifies to $(-x - 1)$
+Mathematically this is because $$ (4x + 2) + (-3x - 4) + (-2x + 1) $$ simplifies to $$ (-x - 1) $$

 ![png]({{ site.github.url }}/lvincent/assets/nn_basics/with_out_activation.png)